-3 Things We Learned about Testing Legacy Applications from NPR’s Paul Miles [Webinar Recap]
+NPR: 3 Things We Learned about Testing Legacy Web Applications

 But that doesn't mean that they don't have value: “When people talk about legacy applications, it’s almost like a bad thing.
 It implies that something is out of date or needs replacing.
 Maybe that’s one way to look at it, but I prefer a different definition: this is an application that’s in production, is scaled, and is touching people’s lives,” said Paul Miles, a software development manager at National Public Radio (NPR).